adrianmeyerart/pdg_mutagen/README.md

 * Allows to visually select a specific wedge variation that will then be selected in the PDG graph as well
 * Right click wedge variation to open full-size rendered image sequence in RV or Filebrowser
 * Mark/label wedge variations you like, store selection
 * **Setup Mutation** tool to generate new base wedge node containing all wedge parameters from marked wedge variations.
-This can then be used as root to generate further wedge variation based on the settings you liked, by appending further wedge TOPs.
+This can then be used as root to generate further wedge variations based on the settings you liked, by appending further wedge TOPs

 <img src="./img/mutagen_viewer.png" alt="Mutagen Viewer" witdh="882px">